sergey-rubtsov/ORB_SLAM3_Mac_M1/README.md

 1. Download a sequence from https://vision.in.tum.de/data/datasets/visual-inertial-dataset and uncompress it.

-2. Open the script "tum_vi_examples.sh" in the root of the project.
-Change **pathDatasetTUM_VI** variable to point to the directory where the dataset has been uncompressed.
+2. Open the script "tum_vi_mono.sh" in the root of the project.

 3. Execute the following script to process all the sequences with all sensor configurations:
 ```